aclinnovator/aclinnovator.github.io/_posts/2016-12-19-An-Introduction-To-The-Theory-Of-Numerical-Optimization.markdown

 ---
 layout: post
-title: Grid Dimensionality Minimization Problem
+title: On Approximating Functions or Fitting Models
 date: 2016-02-14
 ---
-## On Approximating Functions or Fitting Models

-Here's the situation: you have a dataset of pairs $(x_i,y_i)$ where $i$ is an indexing variable, assumed to be an integer and $0\le i\le n$ and where  $n$ is the total number of datapoints.
+Here's the situation: you have a dataset of pairs $$(x_i,y_i)$$ where $i$ is an indexing variable, assumed to be an integer and $0\le i\le n$ and where  $n$ is the total number of datapoints.

 In math, there are two ways to define a function $g$.
 The first way is to write an expression for $g(x)$ and the second is to write down the set total set of pairs $(x,y)$ such that $y=g(x)$.
-Because the set of points for real-valued functions (functions defined on the real numbers) would be impossible to write down because there are an uncountably infinite number of such points, we prefer to define functions with the former option.
+Because the set of points for real-valued functions \(functions defined on the real numbers\\) would be impossible to write down because there are an uncountably infinite number of such points, we prefer to define functions with the former option.

 Now when we have a dataset of points, we can imagine that there is a function $F(x)$ and these points come from the set of pairs $(x,y)$ such that $y=F(x)$.
 However, knowing just the datapoints is useless to us if we want to know the value of the function for some $x$ not included in the data.
 Our challenge is to develop a method for figuring out what $F$ is.